muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --unattend
-By default Skyscraper won't overwrite an existing game list and it will ask if you wish to skip existing game list entries.
-Bu using this option Skyscraper will *always* overwrite an existing game list and *never* skip existing entries.
-This is useful when scripting Skyscraper to avoid the need of user input.
+When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
+And it will also ask if you wish to skip existing game list entries.
+By using this option Skyscraper will *always* overwrite an existing game list and *never* skip existing entries.
+This is useful when scripting Skyscraper to avoid the need for user input.
 ###### Example(s)
 ```
 Skyscraper -p snes --unattend
 ```

 #### --unattendskip
-By default Skyscraper won't overwrite an existing game list and it will ask if you wish to skip existing game list entries.
-Bu using this option Skyscraper will *always* overwrite an existing game list and *always* skip existing entries.
-This is useful when scripting Skyscraper to avoid the need of user input.
+When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
+And it will also ask if you wish to skip existing game list entries.
+By using this option Skyscraper will *always* overwrite an existing game list and *always* skip existing entries.
+This is useful when scripting Skyscraper to avoid the need for user input.
 ###### Example(s)
 ```
 Skyscraper -p snes --unattendskip